hmrc/self-assessment-bsas-api/app/shared/shared-code-changelog.md

 Place new items at the top, and auto-format the file...

+## June 14 2024:  Shared test code

+Updated the shared test code to work "as-is" for all APIs rather than just BSAS;
+e.g. removed assumptions of which API versions are available, enabled etc.

 ## June 10 2024:  New changelog

 Added the shared-code-changelog.md file.